S&DJR 7F 2-8-0: Construction

 Six were built in 1914 and numbered 80–85 by the S&DJR.
 In 1925 an additional 5 were ordered from Robert Stephenson and Company in Darlington and built with the larger G9BS boilers, becoming numbers 86–90.
 Two locomotives, 9679 (ex-89) and 9680 (ex-90) received the smaller G9AS boiler in 1930, while the remaining three retained the larger boiler until it was replaced in the 1950s – 53808 in 1953; 53807 in 1954; and 53806 in 1955.
 These locomotives gained a packing piece between the smaller boiler and original smokebox saddle.
 The exception was 53807, the smokebox saddle being rotten and replaced with a one-piece unit like the 1914-built locomotives.
 This locomotive was therefore unique, as only left-hand drive locomotive with a one piece smokebox saddle.

 Accidents and incidents

 On 20 November 1929, now-preserved locomotive No. 89 (later 53809) was taking a freight train north towards Bath.
 Travelling through Combe Down Tunnel at slow speed (due to the weight of the train, and the intended stop at Midford) the locomotive crew were overcome by smoke, resulting in the train running away down the hill and crashing in the goods yard outside Bath Green Park.
-The driver, Henry Jennings, and two shunters in the yard, were all killed in the accident.
+The driver, Henry Jennings, and two members of the yard staff, were all killed in the accident.